California King Bed: Composition and lyrical interpretation

 "California King Bed" was written by its producers The Runners (Andrew Harr and Jermaine Jackson) with additional writing by Priscilla Renea, Alex Delicata and Rihanna, with vocal production done by Kuk Harrell.
 Renea also provided background vocals, while Delicata played the electric and acoustic guitar.
 Its recording took place in 2010 in the studios We The Best in Miami and Burst HQ in Wisconsin.
 The song is a rock and R&B power ballad with "acoustic guitar (complete with audible string scrapes), soft piano keys and intimate melancholy, building into a massive power-balladish chorus", as noted by NME's Emily Mackay.
 According to the sheet music published at Musicnotes.com by Alfred Publishing Co., Inc., "California King Bed" is set in common time in the key of G major with a moderately slow tempo of 85 beats per minute.
 The song follows a chord progression of G/B–C2 for the verses, and G–D–Em–C in the chorus.
 Rihanna's vocal range in the song spans from the low note of E3 to the high note of C5.
 Both Ryan Burlenson of the website Consequence of Sound and James Reed of The Boston Globe compared the song with Taylor Swift's material.
 Mackay compared it with Beyoncé's "If I Were a Boy" (2008).

 Lyrically, the song was considered a "break-up song" that talks about "the waking death of a relationship, the stage of limbo before the final crash."
 As Digital Spy's Robert Copsey added, its lyrics discuss "the kind of separate-togetherness felt moments before a break-up."
-Adam R. Holz of Plugged In noticed that "'California King' ponders how a woman could be so physically close to a man yet so emotionally distant.
+Adam R. Holz of Plugged In (publication) noticed that "'California King' ponders how a woman could be so physically close to a man yet so emotionally distant.
 She doesn't get an answer, but she does quip about evidence of their sexual relationship on the sheets the next morning.
 The woman also equates asking the man if he loves her with emotional weakness."
 During the chorus, she sings: "In this California king bed we’re ten thousand miles apart / I’ve been California wishing on these stars for your heart / For me, my California king."